 You can see the difference between being caught with an overstayed visa and simply surrender to the Thai authorities.
 Speak to an immigration lawyer about your visa issues or a criminal lawyer in Bangkok for assistance when you have overstayed your visa in Thailand.

 The Thai government is not responsible for your airfare or travel expenses for deportation.
 Until you obtain the money for the fine as well as an air ticket to leave the country, you will remain in the Immigration Detention Center.
 Always ensure that you do not visa overstay in Thailand.
+See also marriage registration in Thailand.

 The information contained on our website is for general information purposes only and does not constitute legal advice.